 Cardiff City Stadium is situated to the west of the city centre, and has plenty of transport options.

-If you’re driving, be aware that parking is limited.
-Parking spaces are predominantly designated to Season Ticket Holders, and the remaining spaces are allocated on a first come first served basis.
+Parking is limited around Cardiff City Stadium and spaces are predominantly designated to Season Ticket Holders.
+Remaining spaces are allocated on a first come first served basis.
 Use postcode CF11 8AZ for your sat nav.
+However, there’s lots of parking in the city centre.

 There are local bus routes and stops that provide excellent access to Cardiff City Stadium.